dbajollari1/DSATalk/README.md

 # DSATalk
 CS554 - Final Project

+## Running the application with Docker
+ - First you must install docker, can be found here [https://docs.docker.com/desktop/install/mac-install/]
-## Running the application with Docker - Note, this has only been tested on MAC with apple silicon chip
+ - Also please note that the following has only been tested with a Macbook Pro using apple silicon
 ### Server
 1. Go to server directory and run the following command in terminal.\
     `docker build -t [name of image] .`